olivluca/combi_d/protocol/README.md

 ### Extended status

-Extended status should be one of the values in this table, but I always see it at 0x00
+Extended status should be one of the values in this table, but I always see a 0x00 here.

 |Value|Status|
 |--|--|